ginnox/CanalNetworkDocs/updatenotesNov2021.md

 * Drawing styling for colors and/ or layers organizatoin, and production quality drawing generation

-* Optimization entry for lining cost function
+* Optimization entry for lining cost functiondire